 This program provides graduate education for students planning careers in industry, business, teaching or planning additional graduate work or professional studies.
-Three options in the program are available, the Separation Science Emphasis, the General Program Emphasis, and the Chemical Education Emphasis.
-Students in the program can follow the Separation Science Emphasis in order to be prepared for careers in pharmaceutical, cosmetics and food industries as well as environmental laboratories.
+Four options in the program are available, the Separation Science Emphasis, the Business-Oriented Separation Science Emphasis, the General Program Emphasis, and the Chemical Education Emphasis.
+Students in the program can follow the Separation Science Emphasis in order to be prepared for careers in pharmaceutical, cosmetics, nutrients, and food industries.
+The Business-Oriented Separation Science Emphasis enhance the educational experience of the Separation Science chemists beyond what could be achieved if the Separation Science and the Business Administration were pursued independently.
+It serves those who would like to advance into management positions.
 The General Program Emphasis prepares students to enter professional schools or to continue further graduate work in chemistry.
 The Chemical Education Emphasis serves in-service middle and high school teachers who attained a bachelor’s degree in chemistry and hold a teaching certification/license to become highly qualified teachers trained in advanced chemistry and pedagogical content knowledge of teaching science in secondary schools.
 They will also be well prepared to conduct research in the area of Chemical Education or teach at 2-year colleges.

 Requirements for Admission to the Program: